 "Dalet" (ד) is the fourth letter of the Hebrew Aleph-Bet and is a picture of a door.

-Jesus revealed Himself as "the door" in John chapter 10.
-This was in reference to Himself being the point of entrance, the one and only true path to the spiritual sheepfold of salvation protection and provision.
+Jesus revealed Himself as "the door" in John, chapter 10.
+This revelation refers to Himself being the point of entrance, the only "true" path to the spiritual sheepfold of salvation protection and provision.

 I am the door.
 If anyone enters by Me, he will be saved, and will go in and out and find pasture.

 The concept of a door, concerning this letter, suggests a specific path or way into the Father's presence.

 Jesus said to him, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.